zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 # Introduction

-This project aims at use R and exploratory data analysis techniques to explore a public available dattaset about Wine Quality.
+This project aims at use R and exploratory data analysis techniques to explore a public available dataset about Wine Quality.
 The paper covering the dataset is available at [Elsevier](http://dx.doi.org/10.1016/j.dss.2009.05.016) and a short description of the available variables and their meanings is found on this [description file](data_set_description.txt).

 The dataset contains several physicochemical attributes from red variants of the Portuguese "Vinho Verde" wine and sensory classification made by wine experts.